bernardo5/Blog/README.md

 * Landing page will fetch all the available books in the DB and present its images, titles and month of the review

 * When a book is selected, the backend fetches the text and images associated with the book and switches to the correspondant book page

+## How to run this code

+Installation requirements:

+1. Install VirtualEnv --> sudo apt-get install python-virtualenv

+2. Name your virtualenv to work on --> virtualenv <name>

+3. Activate it --> source <name>/bin/activate

+4. Install Flask --> pip install Flask

+5. Install Bootstrap --> pip install flask-bootstrap

+To run the code:

+1. Clone the repository

+2. Export the blog.py file --> export FLASK_APP=blog.py

+3. Run the application --> flask run

+4. Open Google Chrome and access http://127.0.0.1:5000/

+For developer mode use "export FLASK_ENV=development"